FilippoGurioli/test-2-code-llm/docs/design.md

 ## Test Validator

 The Test Validator is responsible for executing the generated code against the provided test suite in a sandboxed environment.
-It ensures that the generated code meets the functional requirements specified by the tests.
+It is injected the Runner to abstract from the test suite and the sandbox environment to abstract from the execution environment.

 ```mermaid
 ---